Loopring/protocols/packages/loopring_v3/DESIGN.md

 Once the block containing the deposits/withdrawals is finalized the operator can call `withdrawBlockFee` to collect the fee earned by processing the requests.

-Because we want on-chain requests to be handled as quickly as possible by the operator, we enforce some limitations on him.
-However, we also don't want to let operators be overwhelmed by the number of on-chain requests.
+Because we want onchain requests to be handled as quickly as possible by the operator, we enforce some limitations on him.
+However, we also don't want to let operators be overwhelmed by the number of onchain requests.
 The following rules apply:
-- The maximum number of open on-chain requests is limited by `MAX_OPEN_DEPOSIT_REQUESTS` and `MAX_OPEN_WITHDRAWAL_REQUESTS`.
+- The maximum number of open onchain requests is limited by `MAX_OPEN_DEPOSIT_REQUESTS` and `MAX_OPEN_WITHDRAWAL_REQUESTS`.
 Anyone can check if there available slots by calling `getNumAvailableWithdrawalSlots` or `getNumAvailableDepositSlots`.
-- If there is an open on-chain request older than `MAX_AGE_REQUEST_UNTIL_FORCED` then the operator can only commit blocks containing requests like this.
+- If there is an open onchain request older than `MAX_AGE_REQUEST_UNTIL_FORCED` then the operator can only commit blocks containing requests like this.
 Priority is given to withdrawals if there are deposit and withdrawal requests forced.
 - The total fee paid to the operator (the sum of all fees of all requests processed in the block) is reduced the older the requests in the block are.
 As a starting point for this reduction the last processed request in the block is used.
 If the block is committed less than `FEE_BLOCK_FINE_START_TIME` seconds afterwards the operator receives the complete fee.
 If not, the fee is linearly reduced for a total time of `FEE_BLOCK_FINE_MAX_DURATION`.
 From then on the operator does not reveive any fee at all.
 The fine paid by the operator is burned (i.e. sold for LRC and then the LRC is burned).
 - If any request that is still open is older than `MAX_AGE_REQUEST_UNTIL_WITHDRAW_MODE` we automatically go into withdrawal mode.